Soffit vs. Fascia: Key Differences You Need to Know

 Interested in learning about more important homeowner terminology?
 See our post on gutter parts and terminology for soffit enthusiasts!

-An image of soffit replacement.
+An image of soffits and fascia installation.

-An image of storm window.
+An image of soffit ceiling.